coppertrack/printer-api/README.md

 curl localhost:1761/printers
 ```

-Upload a PDF.
-This requires the `document` field to be a PDF.
+Upload a PDF to the api.
+This requires the `document` field to be a PDF:

 ```bash
 curl http://localhost:1761/print\?printer\=PRINTERNAME -F "document=@Confirmation1.pdf"
 ```

-Use an URL to upload
+Print the pdf from a url:

 ```bash
 curl -X POST http://localhost:1761/print\?printer\=PRINTERNAME\&url\=http://pdf.com